Terrapin Staton Sober Living NFP

 Terrapin Staton Sober Living NFP - Urbana, IL

-Terrapin Staton Sober Living Nfp is a substance and mental health treatment facility located at 2710 East Illinois Street in the 61802 zip code in Urbana, IL.
+Terrapin Staton Sober Living Nfp is a dual diagnosis rehab center located at 2710 East Illinois Street in the 61802 zip code in Urbana, IL.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Terrapin Staton Sober Living Nfp include anger management, counseling for trauma victims and brief intervention.
-Terrapin Staton Sober Living Nfp provides outpatient day treatment, outpatient services and intensive outpatient treatment program.
-It also provides residential treatment for substance use, sober living and inpatient treatment for co-occurring mental health and substance use disorders.
-Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.
+Some of the treatment approaches used by Terrapin Staton Sober Living Nfp include counseling for trauma victims, CBT and rational emotive behavioral therapy.
+Terrapin Staton Sober Living Nfp provides regular outpatient treatment, outpatient services and long term rehab.
+It also provides residential substance use treatment, inpatient treatment for dual diagnosis and halfway and sober housing.
+Other addiction treatment offered includes gambling disorder treatment and general addiction disorder treatment.

 Address: 2710 East Illinois Street, Urbana, IL 61802